5 training places available: 3 places on the hospital programme and 2 on the hospital-GP integrated programme.

 About the Trust

-In 2019 the Care Quality Commission inspection rated BHT Good with Outstanding for Caring.
-The Trust has 800 beds and utilises a £46m drugs budget.
-Implementation of electronic prescribing is underway.
+In 2022 the Care Quality Commission inspection rated BHT Good with Outstanding for Caring.
+The Trust has 750 beds and utilises a £50m drugs budget.
 There is an active clinical trials team and pharmacy run DOAC clinics.
 The department is actively engaged using quality service improvement and redesign to develop our services in line with the Trust values and strategy.

 Trainees’ own or public transport can be used to travel between sites.
 On-site accommodation is also available.
 Shift patterns are 9.00am to 5.30pm Monday to Friday, and one late per week with time back in lieu given.
 Trainees are also required to work both Saturday and Sunday 1 weekend in 8 with two days off the following week, and one bank holiday during year.